 This vegan protein porridge has all the delicious comfort of creamy oatmeal with the added bonus of nourishing protein from a few surprising ingredients!
 It’s even tastier with nut butter, fruit, and other toppings added.

 I have this love/hate relationship with working out.
-I love that it helps me clear my head a bit, the feeling of accomplishment when I knock it out first thing in the morning, the post workout eats (OBVIOUSLY).
+I love that it helps me clear my head a bit, the feeling of accomplishment when I knock it out first thing in the morning, and the post workout eats like this protein porridge.
 But, making it into a daily constant is a struggle for me.
 If I slip up two days in a row, I get into “Why bother?” mode and focus on other things instead of making that time to move my one precious bod.